 IACS provides advice, guidance and encouragement to centers seeking accreditation.
 The goal is to help all centers raise the quality of their services and support.

-IACS staff and the Advisory Council, composed of past presidents of the Association, are available as a free resource to counseling center directors who have questions about the accreditation process and requirements.
-Directors of IACS accredited centers can also contact any member of the Council if they have questions or concerns about issues affecting their centers’ accreditation status.
+IACS staff and the Advisory Council, composed of past presidents of the organization, are available as a free resource to counseling center directors who have questions about the accreditation process and requirements.
+Directors of currently IACS-accredited centers may also contact any member of the Council if they have questions or concerns about issues affecting their accreditation status.
+The IACS Executive Director is always availbe to discuss questions.

 IACS has a well-established history, setting standards and evaluating quality in the field for more than seven decades.